loader image

 Blue Economy

-Extract from the Royal Speech on the occasion of the 45th anniversary (07/11/2020) of the glorious Green March,
+Excerpt from the Royal Speech on the occasion of the 45th anniversary (07/11/2020) of the glorious Green March,

 « Moreover, we will continue to work towards the development of a genuine maritime economy in these territories that we cherish so much. »